nordlinglab/COVID19-VaccinePhase3MetaAnalysis/README.md

 2. **vaccine_details_plot.ipynb**
    - **Description**: A Jupyter notebook that visualizes vaccine efficacy details using various plotting functions from `rw_ve_plot.py`.
+   - **How to Run**: Open this notebook in Jupyter or VS Code after setting up the environment.
+Ensure the `vaccine_analysis` kernel is selected in Jupyter to run notebooks without issues.

 3. **ve_recalculate.ipynb**
    - **Description**: Recalculates vaccine efficacy and its confidence intervals using data from `vaccine_details.xlsx`.